csansoni/ISQA3420Assignment1/USE CASES.md

 Stakeholders:

            Manager: To update an existing policy to meet license requirements and vulnerability thresholds
-           Developer: To change current or new software packages to be in accordance with the new policy
+           Developer: To change current or add new software packages to be in accordance with the new policy

 Preconditions:

-           New policy has been created to follow the organization's goals regarding acceptable licenses and vulnerability thresholds
+           New policy has been created to follow the organization's goals by abiding by licenses requirements and acceptable vulnerability thresholds
            Relevant policy information is stored in the policy database

 Main Success Scenario: